 Creating the Environment

-The environment is the main entry point to a node or a cluster of nodes.
-Producer
+The environment serves as the main entry point to a node or a cluster of nodes.

 instances are created from an Environment